Microsoft ends support for Internet Explorer on June 16, 2022.

 The NTT Group endorses the goals of the Women's Empowerment Principles (WEPs), which establish action principles for actively supporting the advancement of women in the workplace for fiscal year 2022, and has signed a statement in which it pledges to act in accordance with these principles.
 In addition, in an effort to achieve sustainable growth for the company, the Group joined the 30% Club, which aims to increase the percentage of female directors.

 The NTT Group hires outside personnel (mid-career hires) in order to incorporate diverse opinions in business operations, with the ratio at the six major domestic Group companies at 30% in fiscal 2023.
-We will continue to hire outside personnel in order to have diverse personnel on staff, and aim for a 32.5% ratio of mid-career hires by fiscal 2021.
+In fiscal 2022, the six major NTT Group companies achieved the target with a percentage of 40.7%.

 In 1999, the NTT Group introduced a continuous employment program for employees who have reached the retirement age of 60 in response to employee needs and public expectations regarding elderly employment.